realbakari/Gabin-s-blog-Posts/_posts/2019-07-15-Humbleness.md

 - Quote
 feature_image: ""
 ---
-Humbleness can take you from nowhere to somewhere.
+Humbleness can take you from nowhere to somewhere, from nobody to somebody.